AppSecure-nrw/security-belts/white/continuously-improve-your-security-belt-rank.md

 # Continuously Improve your Security Belt Rank

 Security is like a big pizza.
 You cannot eat it as a whole, but you can slice it and continuously eat small slices.
+Security belt activities make good slices because they are of reasonable size and have a defined output.

 To make this happen:
 - ensure that the Product Owner continuously prioritizes the security belt activities for the next belt highly within the product backlog.
-- Celebrate all your implemented security belt activities.
+- celebrate all your implemented security belt activities.

 ## Benefits